Carlos Alcaraz: 2021: First ATP title, Next Gen champion

-Alcaraz entered the qualifying rounds of the Open Occitanie, where he was defeated by Tallon Griekspoor.
-At his first clay court tournament of the season, the Gran Canaria Challenger II, Alcaraz was knocked out by Marco Trungelliti in the round of 16.
-Alcaraz made his debut at the Mexican Open as a wildcard, but was knocked out by eventual champion Alexander Zverev in the first round.
-Alcaraz was given another wildcard into the Miami Open, where he was knocked out in the first round by Emil Ruusuvuori.
-This was his first appearance at a Masters 1000 tournament.

-Alcaraz returned to clay at the Andalucía Open with another wildcard.
-He defeated Nikola Milojevic, Feliciano Lopez, and third seed Casper Ruud to make the deepest ATP tournament run of his career.
+Alcaraz played a mix of Challenger and ATP Tour-level tournaments throughout the spring, including the Gran Canaria Challenger II and the Open Occitanie.
+He received wildcards at the Mexican Open, where he lost to eventual champion Alexander Zverev in the first round; at the Barcelona Open, where he lost to Frances Tiafoe in the first round; and at the Andalucía Open, where he defeated Nikola Milojevic, Feliciano Lopez, and third seed Casper Ruud to make the deepest ATP tournament run of his career.
 He lost to compatriot Jaume Munar in the semifinal.
-Alcaraz received another wildcard into the Barcelona Open, and was knocked out in the first round by Frances Tiafoe.
-Alcaraz then entered the Estoril Open as a qualifier, and lost to sixth seed Marin Cilic in the first round.

-Alcaraz was handed another wildcard at the Madrid Open, the second Masters-level tournament of his career.
-He defeated Adrian Mannarino in the first round in straight sets, bagelling him in the second set.
-This made Alcaraz the youngest match winner in the tournament's history, breaking a record set by Rafael Nadal in 2004.
-He then met Nadal for their first career meeting, and lost to him in two sets.
-This was the day of Alcaraz's eighteenth birthday.
-Alcaraz then entered the Challenger Oeiras III as an unseeded player, and defeated Facundo Bagnis in the final to claim the fourth Challenger title of his career.
-Following this tournament, he rose from 114th to 94th in the rankings to enter the top 100 on 24 May 2021.
-He became the youngest player inside the ATP top 100, as well as the youngest inside the top 500.
+Alcaraz received a wildcard at the Miami Open, where he lost in the first round to Emil Ruusuvuori.
+This was his first appearance at a ATP Masters 1000 tournament.
+He was given another ATP 1000 wildcard at the Madrid Open.
+Alcaraz became the youngest match winner in tournament history after his first round defeat of Adrian Mannarino, breaking a record set by Rafael Nadal in 2004.
+He then met Nadal for their first career meeting, and lost to him in two short sets on the day of his eighteenth birthday.
+Alcaraz entered the Challenger Oeiras III as an unseeded player, and defeated Facundo Bagnis in the final to claim the fourth Challenger title of his career.
+On 24 May 2021, he rose from 114th to 94th in the ATP rankings.
+He became the youngest player inside the top 100, as well as the youngest inside the top 500.

-Alcaraz qualified for the French Open with ease and made it to the third round of the main draw, where he was defeated by Jan-Lennard Struff.
-He was the youngest man to reach the third round at Roland Garros in twenty nine years, and the youngest to do so at any major since Nadal in 2004.
-Alcaraz then made his debut at Wimbledon, where he received a wildcard.
-In his first ATP match on grass, he defeated Yasutaka Uchiyama in the first five-set match of his career.
+Alcaraz easily qualified for the French Open and reached the third round, where he was defeated by Jan-Lennard Struff.
+He was the youngest man to reach the third round at Roland Garros in 29 years, and the youngest to do so at any major since Nadal in 2004.
+Alcaraz then made his debut at Wimbledon via a wildcard.
+In the first round, he defeated Yasutaka Uchiyama in the first five-set match of his career.
 He was defeated in the second round in straight sets by world No. 2 Daniil Medvedev.
+In July, Alcaraz won the Umag Open, defeating Richard Gasquet to claim the first ATP title of his career.
+He was the youngest ATP champion since Kei Nishikori in 2008.